coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. note::

    #.
-Several statements can be simultaneously asserted.
+Several statements can be simultaneously asserted provided option
+      :opt:`Nested Proofs Allowed` was turned on.

    #.
 Not only other assertions but any vernacular command can be given
       while in the process of proving a given assertion.
 In this case, the